observablehq/framework/docs/imports.md

 import confetti from "npm:canvas-confetti@1";
 ```

-If the import path is not specified, it defaults to the default entry point is determined by the `package.json`; see [jsDelivr’s GitHub](https://github.com/jsdelivr/jsdelivr/issues/18263) for details.
+If the import path is not specified, it uses the default entry point from `package.json`; see [jsDelivr’s GitHub](https://github.com/jsdelivr/jsdelivr/issues/18263) for details.
 To load a different entry point, specify the desired path.
 For example, to load mime’s `lite` entry point:

 ```js run=false
 import mime from "npm:mime/lite";